Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

         the Appendix of this Regulation or other equivalent certificates announced by the Ministry of Education and Training, still valid as of the date of application.
-4. Candidates who are foreign citizens and register to study master\'s programs in Vietnamese must have Vietnamese proficiency at Level 4 or higher according to the Vietnamese Proficiency Framework for Foreigners or have graduated from university (or equivalent level or
+4. Candidates who are foreign citizens and register to study master's programs in Vietnamese must have Vietnamese proficiency at Level 4 or higher according to the Vietnamese Proficiency Framework for Foreigners or have graduated from university (or equivalent level or